Dental crowns information for patients in Edmonton

 - Restore a fractured tooth

-- Replace a filling when a cavity threatens the health of a natural tooth
+- Replace a filling when a large cavity threatens the health of a natural tooth

 - Cover a dental implant or tooth that has undergone root canal treatment